stolostron/multicluster-observability-addon/demo/demoScript.md

 -- More detail beginning --
 ** SHOW `ClusterManagementAddOn` with `oc get ClusterManagementAddOn multicluster-observability-addon -o yaml` **

-The `ClusterManagementAddOn` contains a list of resources that the cluster-admin can use to configure the addon deployment on each spoke cluster.
-In our case, we can see that our addon supports `addondeploymentconfigs, configmaps, secrets, clusterlogforwarders and opentelemetrycollectors`.
-And we set defaults for `addondeploymentconfigs, clusterlogforwarders, opentelemetrycollectors`.
+The `ClusterManagementAddOn` contains a list of resources that can be used to configure the addon deployment in each spoke cluster.
+The addon supports:  `addondeploymentconfigs`, `configmaps`, `secrets`, `clusterlogforwarders`, and `opentelemetrycollectors`..
 -- More detail end --

 Now that we have deployed the manager it's time to configure our signals collectors.